 Why is this one of my favorite lentil soup recipes?

 - I use spices in very liberal quantities whenever I cook this dish.

 - The pulses are incredibly nutritious; they are a great source of plant protein, and they are full of fiber, iron, and folate.

 - A great recipe for the whole family; my kids love it just as much as we do.

 - And if you like soups with pulses, you should also try this delicious Panera Black Bean Soup, Chicken and Cabbage Soup, or the Creamy Sweet Potato and Pumpkin Soup.

 - Or, for more Middle Eastern flavors, try our Easy Thermomix Falafel, Best Hummus without Garlic, or Falafel Sandwich.

 You will only need a handful of ingredients, basic ingredients that you probably have in your cupboard all the time.
 That’s what makes this hearty Lebanese red lentil soup so perfect for weeknight dinners when you just don’t have the time and energy to go shopping anymore.

-Cupboard ingredients: red lentils, onions, garlic cloves, extra virgin olive oil, canned tomatoes, vinegar, vegetable or chicken stock.
+- Cupboard ingredients: Red lentils, onions, garlic cloves, extra virgin olive oil, canned tomatoes, vegetable or chicken stock.
 Chicken bouillon or vegetable broth cubes are fine.
 I prefer to use low sodium and adjust the taste with salt the way I like it.

 - You can use either whole or split lentils.
-Just keep in mind that whole ones need a longer cooking time, while the split ones are cooked after about 15 minutes.
-When cooked with split lentils the dish will be thicker, as they will disintegrate slightly.
+Remember that the whole ones need a longer cooking time, while the split ones are cooked after about 15 minutes.
+When cooked with split lentils, the dish will be thicker, as they will disintegrate slightly.
 However, both versions are equally delicious.